 Use a paintbrush and water to paint the letters on a sidewalk, fence or other surface that will show water marks.

 Set up a sensory writing tray.
-These can be made with a variety of materials, but the most common ones are salt, sand, or shaving cream.
+These can be made with a variety of materials, but the most common ones are salt, sand, rice or shaving cream.
 To set up a writing tray place the material of your choice in a tray and encourage kids to form the letters and make marks with a finger or another writing “tool” like a pointer, dowel, twig, or something similar.
+In this watermelon sensory tray we first trace out the letter or word with our finger and then use watermelon “seeds” to build the letter or word.
 The Imagination Tree has some terrific examples of Sensory Writing Trays to check out.

 Give kids the chance to use chalk, indoors or out.
 Outside let them draw and write on sidewalks or an outdoor chalkboard.
 Inside you can hang a large chalkboard are use individual chalkboards.